1. What are IntegrityLine and EthicsPoint?

-EthicsPoint is a comprehensive and confidential reporting tool to assist management and employees to work together to address fraud, abuse, and misconduct in the workplace, all the while cultivating a positive work environment.
+IntegrityLine is a comprehensive and confidential reporting tool to assist management and employees to work together to address fraud, abuse, and misconduct in the workplace, all the while cultivating a positive work environment.
+It is also available for use by non-employees.
+EthicsPoint is the name of the professional 3rd party entity that operates the IntegrityLine service on behalf of Alba.

 2. May I report using either the Internet or the telephone?